-- 170. In the Appeal Decision, the Forest Service claimed that it had analyzed all reasonable alternatives and mitigation measures.
-It quoted the Final EIS in support of its position: "[T]he EIS is not intended to be an environmental analysis of the numerous technologies that are capable of producing electricity."
-United States Forest Service, ARO Recommendation South Porcupine Lease by Application (WYW176095), Appeal #MBR 11-02-00-048-215 Douglas Ranger District, Medicine Bow-Routt National Forests & Thunder Basin National Grassland at 11 (Oct.
-11, 2011). - 171.
-The Forest Service also claimed that climate change and alternatives that would help minimize climate change were adequately addressed.
-The Forest Service asserted that under 40 C.F.R. § 1502.22, it was excused from providing a complete analysis of the climate change impacts because of incomplete or unavailable information regarding the use of the coal after it is mined.
-The Forest Service made this claim despite its admission in the Appeal Decision that "[a]lmost all of the coal mined in the Powder River Basin is being used by coal-fired power plants to generate electricity."
-Id. at 18. - 172.
-The Forest Service additionally stated that the duty of complying with air quality regulations is left to other agencies, which ignores (a) its ability to prevent air pollution by placing stipulations on the South Porcupine coal lease, and (b) its legal duty to ensure that all land management activities on the Grassland are conducted "in such a manner as to comply with all applicable federal, state, and local air-quality standards and regulations," including the Clean Air Act.
+173. In each of the Appeal Decisions, the Forest Service claimed that it had analyzed all reasonable alternatives and mitigation measures.
+In the South Porcupine Appeal Decision, the Forest Service quoted the Final EIS in support of its position: "[T]he EIS is not intended to be an environmental analysis of the numerous technologies that are capable of producing electricity."
+United States Forest Service, ARO Recommendation - South Porcupine Lease by Application (WYW176095), Appeal #MBR 11-02-00-048-215 Douglas Ranger District,

+Medicine Bow-Routt National Forests & Thunder Basin National Grassland at 11 (Oct.
+11, 2011).

+174. The Forest Service also claimed that climate change and alternatives that would help minimize climate change were adequately addressed.
+In each Appeal Decision, the Forest Service asserted that under 40 C.F.R. § 1502.22, it was excused from providing a complete analysis of the climate change impacts because of incomplete or unavailable information regarding the use of the coal after it is mined.
+The Forest Service made this claim despite its admission in the South Porcupine Appeal Decision that "[a]lmost all of the coal mined in the Powder River Basin is being used by coal-fired power plants to generate electricity."
+Id. at 18.

+175. The Forest Service additionally stated that the duty of complying with air quality regulations is left to other agencies, which ignores (a) its ability to prevent air pollution by placing stipulations on the South Porcupine and North Porcupine coal leases, and (b) its legal duty to ensure that all land management activities on the Grassland "comply with local, state, and federal air quality regulations and requirements," including the Clean Air Act.
 Grassland Plan at 1-9.

-- 173. In response to Plaintiffs' concerns regarding the lack of contemporaneous reclamation, the Forest Service argued that it had adequately analyzed the reclamation issue, and that it does not have primary authority to regulate reclamation. - 174.
-Finally, regarding groundwater mitigation, the Forest Service conceded its failure to analyze mitigation alternatives, but insisted that the analysis has been properly deferred until a later date.
+176. In response to Plaintiffs' concerns regarding the lack of contemporaneous reclamation, the Forest Service argued that it had adequately analyzed the reclamation issue, and that it does not have primary authority to regulate reclamation.

+177. Finally, regarding groundwater mitigation, the Forest Service conceded its failure to analyze mitigation alternatives, but insisted that the analysis has been properly deferred until a later date.